true-while/AZ-204-NodeJs-labs/Instructions/Labs/AZ-204_06_lab_ak.md

 ---
 lab:
-    title: 'Lab: Authenticating to and querying Microsoft Graph by using MSAL and .NET SDKs'
+    title: 'Lab: Authenticating to and querying Microsoft Graph by using MSAL SDK'
     az204Module: 'Module 06: Implement user authentication and authorization'
-    az020Module: 'Module 06: Implement user authentication and authorization'
-    type: 'Answer Key'
 ---

-# Lab: Authenticating to and querying Microsoft Graph by using MSAL and .NET SDKs
+# Lab: Authenticating to and querying Microsoft Graph by using MSAL SDK
-# Student lab answer key

 ## Microsoft Azure user interface